Unified Vertex Motion Estimation for Integrated Video Stabilization and Stitching in Tractor-Trailer Wheeled Robots: Our Approach

-In energy function $L_{stable}$, ${\, \Vert \, \widehat{T_{g}^{k}}(i)- T_{g}^{k}(i) \, \Vert ^{2}}$ serves as the trajectory preservation term, allowing the optimized trajectory to retain the motion trend of the original trajectory.
-This helps to minimize cropping and distortion in the stabilized footage. $\Vert \, \widehat{T_{g}^{k}}(i) - \widehat{T_{g}^{k}}(j) \, \Vert ^{2}$ acts as a smoothing term, designed to constrain camera motion within a local temporal window to achieve consistency.
-This results in a smoother temporal trajectory, enhancing video stabilization. $\lambda_{t}(i)$ serves as an adjustment factor to balance the weights of the two components.
+In the energy function $\mathcal{L}_{\text{stab}}^u$, ${\| \widehat{T}_{g,h}^u(i) - T_{g,h}^u(i) \|^2}$ serves as the preservation term of the trajectory, allowing the optimized trajectory to retain the movement trend of the original trajectory.
+This helps minimize cropping and distortion in the stabilized footage. $\| \widehat{T}_{g,h}^u(i) - \widehat{T}_{g,h}^u(j) \|^2$ acts as a smoothing term designed to constrain camera movement within a local temporal window to achieve consistency.
+This results in a smoother temporal trajectory, enhancing video stabilization. $\lambda_{t}$ serves as an adjustment factor to balance the weights of the two components.

-Given the inherent ability of mesh-based optimization to ensure robust spatial coherence, no supplementary spatial constraints are appended to the process.

-In order to achieve both frame alignment and temporal smoothness in the stitching of inter frames, the optimized vertex profiles $\widehat{V_{g}^{k}}$ need to satisfy certain criteria.
-Without loss of generality, the energy function for stitching camera $A$ and camera $B$ can be formulated as follows: